Denim

-Denim is a sturdy cotton warp-faced textile in which the weft passes under two or more warp threads.
+Denim is a sturdy, cotton, warp-faced textile in which the weft passes under two or more warp threads.
 This twill weave produces a diagonal ribbing that distinguishes it from cotton duck.
-Denim, as it is recognized today, was first produced in Nîmes, France.
+Denim, as it is recognised today, was first produced in Nîmes, France.

-Denim is available in a range of colors, but the most common denim is indigo denim in which the warp thread is dyed while the weft thread is left white.
-As a result of the warp-faced twill weaving, one side of the textile is dominated by the blue warp threads, and the other side is dominated by the white weft threads.
-Jeans fabricated from this cloth are thus predominantly white on the inside.
+Denim is available in a range of colors, but the most common type of denim is indigo denim in which the warp threads are dyed while the weft threads are left white.
+As a result of the warp-faced twill weave, one side of the textile is dominated by the blue warp threads, and the other side is dominated by the white weft threads.
+Jeans made from this cloth are thus predominantly white on the inside.
 Denim is used to create a wide variety of garments, accessories, and furniture.

 Etymology

 Denim originated as a contraction of the French phrase sergé de Nîmes ('serge from Nîmes').